-The following applies to all of the storage sheds used by Tulsa Little League Baseball and apply to anyone who has been issued the combination by the Tulsa Little League Baseball Board of Directors in order to use those sheds.
+The following applies to all of the storage sheds used by Tulsa National LL and apply to anyone who has been issued the combination by the board of director to use those sheds.

-- All individuals with the combination to the equipment shed are aware of their responsibilities for the orderly and safe storage of rakes, shovels, bases, umpire equipment, pitching machines, etc. - Before you use any equipment located in the shed (i.e., scoreboards, public address systems, pitching machines, etc.), please read the procedures for that equipment. - All chemicals or organic material stored in Tulsa Little League Baseball's shed shall be properly marked and labeled as to its contents. - All chemicals or organic materials (i.e., lime, fertilizer, etc.) stored within the equipment shed will be separated from the areas used to store machinery and gardening equipment to minimize the risk of puncturing storage containers. - Any loose chemicals or organic material within the shed should be cleaned up and disposed of as soon as possible to prevent accidental poisoning.
+- All individuals with the combination to the equipment shed are aware of their responsibilities for the orderly and safe storage of rakes, shovels, bases, umpire equipment, pitching machines, etc. - Before you use any equipment located in the shed (i.e., scoreboards, public address systems, pitching machines, etc.), please read the procedures for that equipment. - All chemicals or organic material stored in Tulsa National LL shed shall be properly marked and labeled as to its contents. - All chemicals or organic materials (i.e., lime, fertilizer, etc.) stored within the equipment shed will be separated from the areas used to store machinery and gardening equipment to minimize the risk of puncturing storage containers. - Any loose chemicals or organic material within the shed should be cleaned up and disposed of as soon as possible to prevent accidental poisoning.